zoyatanweer/portfolio/README.md

 All my projects and blogs are showcased here.

-Tech used: HTML, CSS and JavaScript.
+Tech used: HTML and CSS.